PawelGrzegorzTomczyk/Sound2Notation/README.md

 - Clean structure, focused on what's essential for development

 ### 4. License
-## Use it as you like, u can credit my somewhere by name(Paweł Grzegorz Tomczyk), and send my your version(adrestomaczyka@gmail.com), but i'm not to attached to this.
+# Use it as you like, u can credit me somewhere by name(Paweł Grzegorz Tomczyk), and send my your version(adrestomaczyka@gmail.com), but i'm not to attached to this.
 Feel free to ask me anything, im open to talk.